Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo: Introduction

-It is important to characterise 3D magnetic structures for a variety of reasons, most importantly to understand the physics of small-scale turbulent dynamo \citep[][also, our aim in this work]{SetaEA2020}, decipher the acceleration and diffusion of cosmic rays \citep{ShukurovEA2017, Kempski_2023, Butsky_2024, ReichherzerEA2025}, and in the interpretation of projected 2D polarisation observations \citep{GaenslarEA2011, ZaroubiEA2015, ErcegEA2022}.
+It is important to characterise 3D magnetic structures for a variety of reasons, most importantly to understand the physics of small-scale turbulent dynamo \citep[][also, our aim in this work]{SetaEA2020}, decipher the acceleration and diffusion of cosmic rays \citep{ShukurovEA2017, Lemoine2023, Kempski_2023, Butsky_2024, ReichherzerEA2025, LubkeEA2025}, and in the interpretation of projected 2D polarisation observations \citep{GaenslarEA2011, ZaroubiEA2015, ErcegEA2022}.
 Most such and related previous work characterise only the strong field or low-volume filling magnetic structures using probability distribution functions (one-point statistics) or power spectra (two-point statistics).
-Even those that characterise morphology \citep[e.g.][]{WilkinBS2007, Zhdankin_2013, SetaEA2020, DwivediEA2024, DuttaEA2024} focus on low-volume, strong field regions and only use the scalar quantities, such as the strength of the magnetic field or polarised emissivity.
-We, for the first time, apply MFs to the full magnetic field vector to characterise the 3D morphology of magnetic structures. }
+Even those that characterise morphology \citep[e.g.,][]{WilkinBS2007, Zhdankin_2013, SetaEA2020, DwivediEA2024, DuttaEA2024} focus on low-volume, strong field regions and only use the scalar quantities, such as the strength of the magnetic field or polarised emissivity \revb{and primarily explore low volume filling, strong field/emissivity regions}.
+We, for the first time, apply MFs to the full magnetic field vector to characterise the 3D morphology of magnetic structures. \revb{This approach reveals the global topology, interconnectedness, and curvature of the field, independent of field strength.
+By analysing all vector values, we capture the changes induced by saturation in the weak and intermediate fields, which dominate the volume, but were beyond the scope of previous studies.}

 \rev{We study the morphology of non-Gaussian structures} as a function of the dynamo stage and the compressibility of the turbulence.
 These different Mach numbers are representative of the different ISM phases \citep[overall and approximately, hot, ionised ISM is subsonic, warm, atomic ISM is transsonic, and cold, molecular ISM is supersonic; see][]{Ferriere2020, SetaF2022}.
-Such an analysis helps us to characterise non-Gaussian magnetic fields, better understand the saturation mechanism of the small-scale turbulent dynamo, and systematically compare simulations and observations.
+Such an analysis helps us to characterise non-Gaussian magnetic fields, better understand the saturation mechanism of the small-scale turbulent dynamo, and systematically compare simulations \revb{with both analytical models and} observations.